thedaviddias/Front-End-Checklist/README.md

 The **Front-End Checklist** is an exhaustive list of all elements you need to have / to test before launching your site / page HTML to production.

-It is based on Front-End developers year's of experiences, with the addition from some other open-source checklists.
+It is based on Front-End developers' years of experience, with the addition from some other open-source checklists.

 ## Table of Contents
 1. **[How to use](#how-to-use)**